Living in Jamaica?

 The Jamaican Population

-The majority of the population today is of African ancestry.
-There are also smaller demographic groups of Jamaicans with Indian and Chinese heritage, as well as English, German, Irish, and Lebanese groups, among others.
-With increasing immigration to the country, the numbers of US-American, Canadian and Latin American people living in Jamaica are also on the rise.
+The vast majority of the population today is of African ancestry.
+There are also smaller demographic groups of Jamaicans with Indian and Chinese heritage, and with increasing immigration to the country, the numbers of US American, Canadian, and British people living in the country are also on the rise.

 A Culture of Music and Good Food